f-corvaro/FDF/README.md

 <p align="justify">

-To use MiniLibX, you need to include the `mlx.h` header file.
-This file only contains function prototypes, and no structure is needed.
-To use MiniLibX functions, you need to link your software with several libraries, including the MiniLibX library itself.
+To integrate MiniLibX into your project, you need to include the `mlx.h` header file.
+This file contains function prototypes for MiniLibX functions.
+Additionally, you need to link your software with the necessary libraries, including the MiniLibX library itself.

 </p>

-### Getting Started with MiniLibX
+### Introduction to MiniLibX

 <p align="justify">

-Before using other MiniLibX functions, you need to initialize the connection between your software and the display using the `mlx_init` function.
-This function takes no parameters and returns a `void *` identifier, which is used for further calls to the library routines.
+To get started with MiniLibX, you need to establish a connection between your software and the display.
+This can be achieved by calling the `mlx_init` function, which returns a `void *` identifier for further library calls.

-Other MiniLibX functions include `mlx_new_window` for managing windows, `mlx_pixel_put` for drawing inside a window, `mlx_new_image` for manipulating images, and `mlx_loop` for handling keyboard or mouse events.
+Once the connection is established, you can leverage various MiniLibX functions to manage windows, draw graphics, manipulate images, and handle keyboard or mouse events.
+Some of these functions include `mlx_new_window`, `mlx_pixel_put`, `mlx_new_image`, and `mlx_loop`.

-If `mlx_init()` fails to set up the connection to the X server, it will return NULL.
-Otherwise, it returns a non-null pointer as a connection identifier.
+If the `mlx_init()` function fails to set up the connection to the X server, it will return NULL.
+Otherwise, it will provide a non-null pointer as the connection identifier.

 </p>

-### Image Manipulation with MiniLibX
+### Manipulating Images with MiniLibX

 <p align="justify">

 - `mlx_new_image`: This function creates a new image in memory.
 It requires the size of the image to be created and the connection identifier.
-The function returns a void pointer that is used to manipulate the image later.
+The function returns a void pointer that can be used to manipulate the image later.

 - `mlx_put_image_to_window`: This function displays an image on the screen.
 It requires identifiers for the connection to the display, the window to use, and the image.
 It also needs the coordinates where the image should be placed in the window.

-- `mlx_get_data_addr`: This function returns information about the created image, allowing a user to modify it later.
+- `mlx_get_data_addr`: This function returns information about the created image, allowing you to modify it later.
 It requires the image pointer and the addresses of three different valid integers.
 It returns a char pointer that represents the beginning of the memory area where the image is stored.

 - `mlx_destroy_image`: This function destroys the given image.

-- `mlx_get_color_value`: This function translates a standard RGB color parameter to fit the bits_per_pixel requirement of the image, and make the color understandable to the X-Server.
+- `mlx_get_color_value`: This function translates a standard RGB color parameter to fit the bits_per_pixel requirement of the image, making the color understandable to the X-Server.

 - `mlx_xpm_to_image` and `mlx_xpm_file_to_image`: These functions create a new image and fill it using the specified xpm_data or filename.
 They handle transparency but may not be able to read all types of xpm images.